 Beneath the hawthorn tree.

-In the first stanza of ‘The Hawthorn Tree’ the speaker outlines a memory.
+In the first stanza of ‘The Hawthorn Tree,’ the speaker outlines a memory.
 She describes how a male character, who is never elaborated on, comes to her “Across the shimmering meadows”.
 This line alludes to distance, as well as introducing an element of wonder.
 If the meadows are “shimmering” then perhaps there is something otherworldly about them.
-Or, Cather is simply taking the reality of the world, such as dew that gathers on grass, and enhancing it in order to speak to the other more important, more emotional elements of the poem.
+Or, Cather is simply taking the reality of the world, such as dew that gathers on the grass, and enhancing it in order to speak to the other more important, more emotional elements of the poem.

 The setting is further illuminated in lines three through six.
-She exclaims over her memory of this mysterious person, recalling that when he came to her it was in the spring, at night and amongst the “starlight”.
+She exclaims over her memory of this mysterious person, recalling that when he came to her it was in the spring, at night, and amongst the “starlight”.
 She was also, “Beneath the hawthorn tree”.

 The hawthorn tree is deeply symbolic.
 It is associated with protection, beauty, and fertility, but most prominently with love.
 This is perhaps what Cather was considering when she chose the tree as the most important image of ‘The Hawthorn Tree’.
 But, there is also the aspect of fertility to consider.
-With the additional reference to spring, a time traditional associated with rebirth, new life, and growth, a reader might want to think about the implications.
+With the additional reference to spring, a time traditionally associated with rebirth, new life, and growth, a reader might want to think about the implications.